Home

 But, why would anyone want a travel electric in the first place?

-Well, one of the reasons people travel is to enjoy themselves and making your own music while doing so can make a so so trip into a life changing experience.
+Well, one of the reasons people travel is to enjoy themselves and making your own music on travel electric guitars so can make a so-so trip into a life-changing experience.

 You never can tell who will be impressed with your skills.
 You might just get your dream gig while you are messing around with your guitar around the pool.